- Individual Tax

 Report of Foreign Bank and Financial Accounts (FBAR) or FinCEN 114

 In addition to your annual US tax return filing responsibility, if you are a US person and have a foreign bank account or are a signatory on a foreign bank account, you are required to file a report called an FBAR or FinCEN Form 114 (formerly known as TD F 90-22.1).
-This is a separate filing from your tax return, with an independent filing date of June 30 with no extensions.
+This is a separate filing from your tax return, with a filing date of April 15 and an automatic extension of October 15.

 The FBAR covers all foreign bank accounts, pension accounts, trust accounts, insurance accounts, which you have a financial or beneficial interest in or signature authority over the account and the aggregate balance of all your accounts exceeds $10,000 at any time during the year.

-Failure to file FinCEN Form 114 by the June 30 deadline can carry a penalty of $10,000 per account.
-Read our helpful FAQs.
+The deadlines for the FBAR are the same as tax returns – April 15 (with an automatic extension to October 15 for expats).
+Failure to file FinCEN Form 114 by the deadline can carry a penalty of $10,000 per account.

-This form must be filed electronically now.
+This form must be filed electronically.
 We can fill out this report for you or you can fill out the FinCEN Form 114 and submit it yourself from here.

 Please note: The above discussion focuses on individuals, however, entities, such as corporations, partnerships, and trusts are also considered US persons and have worldwide tax and reporting obligations as well, including the FBAR or FinCEN 114.